Equipment Needed at Field Camp

 Before camp begins you need to decide what supplies you lack and/or purchase them.
 There is a Walmart and other camping supply stores in Pocatello, if you wish to purchase items just before you head out.

 Lost River Field Station is located in Mackay and is 70 miles from the nearest Walmart and 100 miles from the nearest organic food store.
 This is the rural west.
-It is possible to order things on-line and get them delivered by UPS at field camp, but it is easier to just bring them.
+However, Amazon will deliver to the field station, so it is possible to order things on-line and get them delivered at field camp, but it is easier to just bring them.

 The weather in Idaho will vary from below freezing, cold rain and snow in the first weeks, to 80 and 90 degrees Fahrenheit, a dry heat during the last weeks, and sometimes a 50o F temperature change within a few hours.

 We will map in all weather, so bring the appropriate clothing and field gear.
 The terrain will vary from rolling sage- and cactus-covered hills to angle-of-repose slopes with pine trees.
 We will begin some days by wading across cold mountain streams.

 Sleeping bag -- You will use your sleeping bag every night.
 A light fleece blanket to put inside your sleeping bag if you think you might need it.
 The temperature will not be below 25 degrees F, if that.
 We will be in tents, and will provide pads and cots.
 The tents are two to six person canvas tepees and wall tents with floors.
 There is an extension cord to each tent so you can have light and music in the tents.

 Towels and toiletries --including sunscreen (you burn fast at high elevations!), bug repellent, etc.

 Headlamp or Flashlight and batteries ! ! ! .....for those nighttime walks to the bathroom.
 Many use a headlamp

 Large backpack -- You do not need to buy or bring a large backpack unless you have one and think you might use it, but you need something to carry supplies in the field.
 Many people suggest a pack with hip straps.

 Day pack -- to hold mapping gear.
 A hip belt helps distribute the weight.